insanengineer/touchpad-disabler/README.md

 ###Todo
 * Create a Makefile
-* create a system tray indicator to show touchpad status
+* Create a system tray indicator to show touchpad status
 * Create a systemd service script
 * Create a AUR package
 * Create a ubuntu and debian package